 They also have the capacity to increase my knowledge, help me learn new things, and make me feel connected to different communities.

-So, a big thanks to all those podcasters and content creators out there that do such a stellar job.
+So, a big thanks to all the podcasters and content creators out there that do such a stellar job.

 And if you know one personally, or have a friend that has expressed an interest in starting a podcast, then how about getting them a podcasting related gift to help them on their way.

-As there are some great things you can buy that will take their game to the next level by making their recordings sound really professional.
+As there are some great things you can buy that will take their game to the next level, and make their recordings sound really professional.

-With the following list of gift ideas for podcasters being things that any podcaster, experienced or new, would be grateful to receive.
+So check out the following list of gift ideas for podcasters, as these are things that any podcaster, old or new, would be grateful to receive.

 One of the best gifts you can buy to help someone make a podcast sound more professional is a top quality microphone.

-And as superficial as it may seem this can make a real difference to your podcasts success.
+And as superficial as it may seem, this can make a real difference to their podcasts success.

-Because no matter how great or entertaining your content is, if it sounds echoey and like it was recorded in a garden shed then listeners will switch off.
+Because no matter how great or entertaining their content is, if it sounds like it was recorded in a garden shed then listeners will switch off.

-As this is a dynamic mic which will pick up less background noise, which means it's great for those recording at home.
+As this is a dynamic mic which picks up less background noise, which means it's great for those recording at home.

-And it allows you to record in studio sounding quality too, even when you're sitting in your front room or study.
+And it allows them to record in studio sounding quality too, even when they're sitting in their front room (or garden shed!).

-Another thing that can improve the sound quality of a podcast by that extra few percent is using a boom arm for your microphone.
+Another thing that can improve the sound quality of a podcast by that extra few percent is using a boom arm for the microphone.

-And having the microphone in the air rather than sitting on your desk will reduce any shock noise.
+And having the microphone in the air rather than sitting on your desk will reduce any shock noise too.

-Plus it'll free up some more desk space too (and look really cool to boot!).
+Plus it'll free up some more desk space, and look really cool to boot.

-As this one is extremely popular among top podcasters and can rotate a full 360 degrees so you can get the mic exactly where you want it.
+As this one is extremely popular among top podcasters, as it rotates a full 360 degrees, so they can get the mic exactly where they want it.

 Another way to reduce shock noise on your podcast recordings is by using a shock mount.

-As this isolates your microphone from any vibrations coming from the table or the floor.
+As this isolates the microphone you are using from any vibrations coming from the table or floor.

-So, as an alternative gift to a boom arm you could instead buy them the Rode PSM1 shock mount to house their microphone.
+So, as an alternative gift to a boom arm, you could buy them the Rode PSM1 shock mount to house their microphone instead.

 The final gift idea to reduce any unwanted noise from making it onto a podcasters recordings is a microphone isolation shield.

-As these shields wrap around your microphone creating a barrier that blocks out any ambient or reflected sounds from getting to the microphone.
+As these shields wrap around the microphone, creating a barrier that blocks out any ambient or reflected sounds from getting to it.

-Meaning your voice will be isolated and clearer to the listener.
+Meaning their voice will be isolated and clearer to the listener.

 And a popular one to go for is the Monoprice microphone isolation shield.

-As this one is made from an acoustic foam that is ideal for blocking unwanted sound and can be adjusted to wrap around your microphone to isolate it even further.
+As this is made from an acoustic foam that is ideal for blocking unwanted sound, and can be adjusted to wrap around their microphone to isolate it even further.